Pro-glide Cantilevered Sliding Gates

 Cantilever Security Sliding Gate CG014

 - Less groundwork required as no rail is used

 - The ground surface can be uneven or sloping as the gate doesn't come into contact with it

 - The gate's operation will be unaffected by debris and snow and ice below it

 - Quieter operation

-A cantilever gate is a slightly more sophisticated option compared to tracked sliding gates, and overall has more advantages.
-A cantilever sliding gate basically operates by using an extended section of gate to counterbalance the actual gate which spans the access.
-So in effect the gate is suspended and therefore doesn't require a track below it to run along.
+A cantilever gate is a slightly more sophisticated option compared to tracked sliding gates and overall has more advantages.
+A cantilever sliding gate basically operates by using an extended section of the gate to counterbalance the actual gate which spans the access.
+So in effect, the gate is suspended and therefore doesn't require a track below it to run along.

 The process of deciding whether or not a cantilever gate is more suitable than a tracked option should start by reviewing the job it has to do and the site conditions.

 - The width of the access point needs to be determined.
 If it is less than around 20-25m and assuming there is space on either side of the access for the run-back of double gates, then a cantilevered option will normally be suitable.
 Individual cantilever gates can be made to span an entrance up to 15m;

 - Sufficient space adjacent to the gate to allow for the counterbalance section of the gate to run into, along with the gate leaf itself of course.
 As a guide, the counterbalance section of the cantilever gates will add about 40% to the total length of the gate.